 Fishing rights are legal property in their own right.
 We own the fishing rights on most canals, although there are some exceptions to this which have their origins back in history to the time of the Canal Enabling Acts.

-On the river navigations, the position is that where the Trust owns the land, we also own the fishing rights associated with that land ownership.
-At other locations on our rivers, we are generally only the navigation authority.
+On the river navigations, the position is that where we own the land, we also own the fishing rights associated with that land.
+At other locations on our rivers, we're generally only the navigation authority.
 Here, typically, fishing rights often belong to the riparian owner.
 In quite a lot of cases, these fishing rights have been bought by angling clubs and associations, for fishing rights can become separated from the ownership of land.
-Examples of clubs who have bought fishing rights from landowners are the Birmingham Anglers Association, who control many miles of fishing rights on the Severn and Avon and several Nottinghamshire clubs on the Trent.
+Examples of clubs who have bought fishing rights from landowners are the Birmingham Anglers Association, who control many miles of fishing rights on the River Severn and River Avon, and several Nottinghamshire clubs on the River Trent.

 Many, indeed probably the majority of our customer clubs, do offer day permit facilities on some or all of their let sections.
 In many cases day permits are available from the clubs’ patrolling bailiff and cost around £5 or sometimes less.